txt/fse16/doc/review2.md

        - Write down a set 10  numbers with low standard deviation
        - What is the equation for standard deviation ?
 Apply it to one of the above sets.
 Feel free to leave your equation in fractional form,
        - How are entropy and standard deviation **similar**?
-       - DT is also called "iterative dichotomization".
+       - Decision tree learning is also called "iterative dichotomization".
 Why?
+       - In five to ten lines, describe DT.
+Try to make your description generic to both entropy and standard deviation.
 9. What is M*N cross-validation?
        - What happens in the M step?
 Why?
        - What happens in the N step?
 Why?